-Whilst some maybe a great choice for some people, others may be not.
-The trick here is to really look at all the amenities, the location, how it will help your holiday experience (for example, if you are a keen surfer, you should look for a villa near a beach and not too far inland), is it child friendly, does it have house keeping, a chef, pool fence, the list could go on forever.
+Whilst some may be a great choice for some people, others maybe not.
+The trick here is to really look at all the amenities, the location, how it will help your holiday experience (for example, if you are a keen surfer, you should look for a villa near a beach and not too far inland), is it child friendly, does it have housekeeping, a chef, pool fence, the list could go on forever.

 Basically, it’s a matter of researching and pestering the reservation staff with questions.
 I know our team are more than happy to handle this for you.
-All you need to is give your list of ‘must-haves’ and we can come up with the perfect solution.
+All you need to do is give your list of ‘must-haves and we can come up with the perfect solution.
 You can contact us here!

 Bali is dotted with pockets of areas that have their own unique, individual personality and offer travellers a different experience altogether.
 Making the right choice here is going to be critical.
-Getting around in Bali can be hard ( especially with the notorious traffic ) so you need to choose your location wisely to avoid spending half your holiday in traffic jams, even worse being next door do a bunch of backpackers that want to party the whole time.
+Getting around in Bali can be hard ( especially with the notorious traffic ) so you need to choose your location wisely to avoid spending half your holiday in traffic jams, even worse being next door to a bunch of backpackers that want to party the whole time.

 Following is a quick rundown of the main tourist areas of Bali: